Ride-hailing firm Lyft Inc files for IPO

 The company, which was last valued at about US$15 billion, did not specify the number of shares it was selling or the price range for the offering in a confidential filing with the SEC.

 The IPO is slated for the first half of 2019, sources have told Reuters.
-Bigger rival Uber Technologies Inc is also expected to pursue an IPO next year that could value it at about US$120 billion.
+Uber is expected to pursue an IPO next year that could value it at about US$120 billion, while home-renting company Airbnb Inc, valued at US$31 billion, is also expected to list itself in 2019.

+High-profile tech unicorns dominated the U.S. IPO landscape this year.
+Dropbox Inc was valued at nearly US$13 billion in its March debut, while music streaming giant Spotify went public in April with a US$26.5 billion valuation.

+But the recent turmoil in the financial markets due to escalating trade tensions between the United States and China could dampen investor enthusiasm for the much-awaited tech IPOs.

 Lyft's IPO is expected to commence after the SEC completes its review process, it said http://pdf.reuters.com/htmlnews/htmlnews.asp?i=43059c3bf0e37541&u=urn:newsml:reuters.com:20181206:nPn2d3W3Ja in a press release on Thursday.

-Reuters reported in October that the company had chosen JPMorgan Chase & Co , Credit Suisse and Jefferies as underwriters for its IPO.
+Reuters reported in October that Lyft had chosen JPMorgan Chase & Co , Credit Suisse and Jefferies as underwriters for its IPO.

 (Reporting By Aparajita Saxena in Bengaluru; Editing by Saumyadeb Chakrabarty)